ioBroker/ioBroker.vis/README.md

 - HEX2 - same as hex2, but upper cased.
 - date - format date according to given format.
 Format is the same as in [ioBroker.javascript](https://github.com/ioBroker/ioBroker.javascript/blob/master/README.md#formatdate)
 - min(N) - if value is less than N, take the N, elsewise value
 - max(M) - if value is greater than M, take the M, elsewise value
+- sqrt - square root
+- pow(n) - power of N.
+- pow - power of 2.
+- floor - Math.floor
+- ceil - Math.ceil
+- random(R) - Math.random() * R, or just Math.random() if no argument

 You can use this pattern in any text, like